-At the center of the scene was the double record achieved by Amedeo Modigliani’s magnificent Portrait de Beatrice Hastings, sold for €2,816,000: a new auction milestone in the history of the house and an unprecedented result in Italian auctions for a work by the artist.
+Among the most significant milestones, the double record achieved with the sale of Amedeo Modigliani’s Portrait de Beatrice Hastings stands out.
+The work was sold for €2,816,000, marking both a new auction record for the house and an unprecedented result at Italian auctions for an artwork by the artist.

-Highlights included De Chirico’s Il Trovatore (1945, €422,400), Licini’s Angelo ribelle su fondo rosso (1950, €384,000), and Fontana’s Concetto spaziale (1966–67, €486,400).
+Highlights included: De Chirico’s Il Trovatore (1945, €422,400), Licini’s Angelo ribelle su fondo rosso (1950, €384,000), and Fontana’s Concetto spaziale (1966–67, €486,400).

 The Informal Art section also performed strongly with Burri’s Combustione (1964, €307,200), while the sculpture section recorded a world record for Alberto Viani with Nudo al sole (1956, €243,200).